TWIC Card Cost 2026: Complete Fee Breakdown

 Tax Deductibility

 For owner-operators filing as self-employed, TWIC card fees are a deductible business expense on Schedule C. The $125.25 new card fee, $60 renewal fee, and even the $55.25 expedited fee are all deductible as "Licenses and Permits" costs.
-Company drivers cannot deduct TWIC fees on their personal taxes since the 2017 Tax Cuts and Jobs Act eliminated unreimbursed employee expense deductions through 2025 (this provision is currently being reviewed for extension).
+Company drivers, by contrast, generally cannot deduct an unreimbursed TWIC fee on a personal return — the 2017 Tax Cuts and Jobs Act suspended the miscellaneous unreimbursed-employee-expense deduction, and the rules in this area continue to shift.
+Because tax law changes, confirm current deductibility with a CPA who handles trucking returns, and see our owner-operator tax deductions guide for the full list of write-offs.

 Keep Your Receipt